 How We Do It

 On a day-to-day basis we link with hundreds of grassroots organizations who keep us informed on a cross-cutting range of social justice, environmental and economic issues.
-Currently, tens of thousands of media outlets receive our content and more than 8,000 nationally are regularly using our stories, reaching a combined national weekly audience of 24 million.
+Currently, tens of thousands of media outlets receive our content and more than 8,000 nationally are regularly using our stories, reaching a combined national weekly audience of over 30 million.

 Media outlets across the map use Public News Service stories-from conservative news/talk to public, community, ethnic and religious outlets, on air, in print and on their online sites.
 Our television stories in Idaho are used consistently across the state.
 Spanish production is expanding across the country and our collaboration with Mainstream Media Project has excellent results.
 Scores of additional Spanish talk show interviews on related issues are booked across the country.
 Development plans for expansion include the remaining states, Canada and Mexico!
 In addition, we'll be producing complete news segments for other networks.

 While the issues vary, our state-based producers cover a broad range of social, community and environmental topics.
 Download a list of our issues.